rafiberlin/sose21-pm-language-and-vision-g1/README.md

 use.

 In the configuration file ./config.json, under the keys "vqa" / "lxmert", you can change the maximum length of the question and switch between "vqa" or "gqa" models.
+You can also assign directly a GPU with cuda_device, e.g "cuda:0" for the first GPU, "cuda:1" for the second GPU or none / "cpu" if no GPUs are available.

 To see an example how to run an inference, run models/vqa/lxmert/lxmert_eval.py